-Based on the experience of the experts working in the area and catchment area characteristics each structure like the Earthen Embankment, Cement Brick Masonry Structures/ Drop Structures, Pond, Drain, Guide bandh, Cause way, etc. were recommended to conserve and store water used for life saving additional irrigation potential in the rain fed area and to avoid degradation of the land.
+Based on the experience of the experts working in the area and catchment area characteristics each structures like Earthen Embankment, Crate Wire Structures, Cement Brick Masonry Structures/ Drop Structures, Drain, Pond, Guide Bandh's, Cause way's etc. were recommended to conserve and store water used for life saving additional irrigation potential in the rain fed area and to avoid degradation of the land.